QuickBooks Blog

 Reduced earnings further may be misinterpreted by the investors thereby reducing the company’s stock price.
 Further, the ending inventory in the balance sheet recorded at oldest costs understates the working capital position of the company.

 In case you are using the periodic inventory method, the average cost is calculated using the weighted average method.
-Whereas, in case your business maintains inventory records using a perpetual inventory method, the average cost is calculated using the moving average method.
+But, if your business maintains inventory records using a perpetual inventory method, the average cost is calculated using the moving average method.

-This method of inventory valuation is widely used as it is simple to use.
-Also, it is difficult to manipulate net income under this inventory pricing method.
+This method of inventory valuation is widely used as it is simple to use, and it is difficult to manipulate net income under this inventory pricing method.

 To apply the specific identification method of inventory valuation, it is necessary that each item sold and each item in closing inventory are easily identifiable.

-Therefore, such a method is applicable only in cases where it is possible to physically differentiate the various purchases made by your business.
+This method is only applicable in cases where it is possible to physically differentiate the various purchases made by your business.

-Thus, items sold at a specific cost during the accounting period can be included in the cost of goods sold.
-And the costs of particular items left or in hand can be included in the closing inventory.
+So, items sold at a specific cost during the accounting period can be included in the cost of goods sold, and the costs of particular items left or in hand can be included in the closing inventory.

-Companies manufacturing or handling expensive, easily distinguishable items can successfully use this valuation method.
-Such items include automobiles, furniture, jewelry etc.
+Companies manufacturing or handling expensive, easily distinguishable items, such as automobiles, furniture, and jewelry, can use this valuation method.

 Exclusions From COGS Deduction

 The Internal Revenue Service (IRS) department permits companies to deduct the cost of goods utilised to manufacture or purchase goods that need to be sold to the customers.
-Thus, the cost of all such goods is covered under Cost of Goods Sold that is showcased as one of the items in the Income Statement.
+So, the cost of all such goods is covered under COGS that is showcased as one of the items in the income statement.

-But not all firms can showcase such a deduction on their income statement.
-Businesses that offer services like accounting, real estate services, legal services, consulting services, etc instead of goods to their customers cannot showcase COGS on their income statement.
+Though not all firms can showcase such a deduction on their income statement.
+Businesses that offer certain services, like accounting, real estate, legal, or consulting services, instead of goods to their customers cannot showcase COGS on their income statement.

-This is because such service-oriented businesses do not have any Cost of Goods Sold (COGS).
-In place of COGS, such service rendering companies have Cost of Services.
-Thus, Cost of Services is not the same as COGS deduction.
+This is because such service-oriented businesses do not have any COGS.
+In place of that, such service rendering companies have cost of services.

 According to Generally Accepted Accounting Principles (GAAP), COGS is defined as the cost of inventory items sold to customers in a given period of time.
-Thus, this definition does not talk about any other detail with regards to COGS like cost of services.
+So, this definition does not talk about any other detail with regards to COGS, like cost of services.

-So, if we consider companies providing services to their clients, such companies neither have goods to sell nor have any inventories.
-Therefore, in case of service companies, if COGS is not reflected in the income statement, then there can be no COGS deduction.
+So, if we consider companies providing services to their clients, such companies neither have goods to sell nor do they have any inventories.
+So, in the case of service companies, if COGS is not reflected in the income statement, then there can be no COGS deduction.

-Cost of Revenues is not the same as Cost of Goods Sold.
-Cost of Revenues includes both the cost of production as well as costs other than production like marketing and distribution costs.
+Cost of revenues is not the same as cost of goods sold.
+Cost of revenues includes both the cost of production as well as costs other than production like marketing and distribution costs.

 In other words, the cost of revenues takes into consideration: